hz2001/ZK_Project_2022-2023/README.md

 This method uses counters to verify if a file contains the substrings we are looking for.
 Given a list of substrings, this method will take track of a counter of each substring, then increment counters when they are found in the document to be verified.
 It will certify in the end if all instances are found as intended.

 #### dfa_counter_V2
 In the dfa_counter_V2 module, we introduced a fully functional solution to the substring search problem using counters.
-This version resolved the limitations we had in previous versions, including
+This version resolved the limitations we had in previous trials, including

-1. the problem of only allowing verification of one or more occurances of a word;
+1. the problem of only allowing verification of one or more occurrences of a word;
 2. the problem of having a string in the target string set to be a substring of another string in the target set.

+We resolved the problem by rewriting the DFA-building method.
+The new DFA-building method will ensure that the output DFA covers all scenarios when iterating the given text.

 The DFA looks like the following given `stringlist = ["import numpy", "avoid child abuse"]`: